Tux Racer: Development

 Patry felt that made sense due to Tux being the mascot for the open-source Linux, and continued to work on the game before publicly uploading it to SourceForge for Linux under the free GNU General Public License on February 28, 2000, hoping others would join in on developing it.
 This early version featured a very basic gameplay that consisted of Tux sliding down a hill of snow, ice, rock, and trees for Tux to avoid along the way.
 To write the game, Patry tended to use free premade content such as textures borrowed from websites, rather than original content made from scratch.

 In December 1999, Patry, fine arts students Rick Knowles and Mark Riddell, and computer graphics students Patrick Gilhuly, Eric Hall, and Rob Kroeger announced the foundation of the company Sunspire Studios to develop a video game project.
 Patry stated the game would have a massively multiplayer and a persistent universe with real-time strategy and first-person shooter components.
 Since their ideas were limited by that time's 3D engines, they embarked on creating their own, which according to Patry would make Quake 3 and Unreal engine look "tame" in comparison.
 Fine arts undergraduate classmate Roger Fernandez was chosen as the artist.
 The project was eventually abandoned due to it being a "massive undertaking", and in August 2000, Knowles suggested the company resume working on Tux Racer, which became their first official project.
 Continued development of the free version was swift; numerous elements such as herrings, jumping, and a soundtrack, as well as graphical improvements, were added in just three weeks.
 Porting the game from Linux to Windows was easy, as it used cross-platform tools such as OpenGL and Simple DirectMedia Layer.
 A major update including those improvements, version 0.60, was freely uploaded to SourceForge for both Linux and Windows on October 2, 2000.
 A minor patch for that release was often included in most Linux distributions, and a port for Macintosh was released on November 21, 2000.

 Ports and remakes

 Tux Racer is the first GPL-licensed video game to receive an arcade adaption.

 On February 5, 2002, Sunspire Studios released in retail a proprietary and commercial expansion of the game titled Tux Racer, with each CD designed to support both Linux and Windows operating systems.
 Improvements from the open-source version include a vastly enhanced engine and graphics, the ability to perform tricks, character selection, and competitive multiplayer.
 The open-source version of Tux Racer, however, remained available to download on SourceForge.
 Sunspire Studios ceased business towards the end of 2004.

 Since its inception, Tux Racer has seen unofficial updates.
 One of the most popular examples is Extreme Tux Racer, released in September 2000, PlanetPenguin Racer.
 An arcade version of the game was released by Roxor Games, making it the first GPL-licensed video game to receive an arcade adaption.
+In 2025, a JavaScript rewrite appeared on GitHub that is possible to play in a web browser.